rohanjha123/econ_h195b/README.md

-This is the repository for my Economics Honors Thesis.
-The project is still ongoing.
+This is the repository for my [Economics Honors Thesis](https://drive.google.com/file/d/1zlVJGOZKFvm1WLRF8s1wfctJTJ0iR-MS/view?usp=sharing).
+Some of the Reddit data files used in my honors thesis are unfortunately too large to be uploaded onto GitHub and have been stored in dropbox for now.
+Please email me at rohan.jha@berkeley.edu if you would like access to these files.
+Once you have these files, you can reproduce all the results of my honors thesis by running `results.ipynb`.